angular/angular-cli/packages/angular_devkit/schematics/README.md

 > A scaffolding library for the modern web.

 ## Description
 Schematics are generators that transform an existing filesystem.
-It can create files, refactor existing files, or move files around.
+They can create files, refactor existing files, or move files around.

 What distinguishes Schematics from other generators, such as Yeoman or Yarn Create, is that schematics are purely descriptive; no changes are applied to the actual filesystem until everything is ready to be committed.
 There is no side effect, by design, in Schematics.